got-board-team/got-board-api-v2/README.md

 heroku run rails db:migrate
 ```

 For other commands, just follow the structure `heroku run YOUR COMMAND HERE`.
-Some examples below:
+More examples below:

 ```
 heroku run bash